vaishnav-reddy/VentureScope-RAG/README.md

 Example Output (Simplified)

  Startup Feasibility Report:

 1. Market Demand: Not present in evidence
-2. Competition Level: High competition in SaaS markets
+2. Competition Level: Existing AI solutions are present, implying some level of competition, but the extent is not specified.
 3. Key Risks:
-   - Lack of product-market fit
+   - Colleges and universities may resist frequent technology changes due to training and administrative overhead.
-   - High customer acquisition cost
+   - Data privacy and student information protection are important concerns.
-   - Ignoring user feedback
+   - Access to high-quality, domain-specific data for training and validation is required.
-4. Evidence-Based Verdict: Insufficient evidence to fully assess feasibility.
+4. Evidence-Based Verdict: Insufficient evidence to fully assess the feasibility of the startup idea, as key information such as market demand is not provided.

 ---
 Note: This feasibility analysis is generated using a limited, curated knowledge base and is intended to demonstrate how Retrieval-Augmented Generation (RAG) systems reason over available evidence.
+The output should be interpreted as decision support, not as a definitive market or business assessment.